-Students have been told that they need more than just a perfect GPA to get into college — they also need to be well-rounded and participate in many extracurriculars.
+Students have been told that they need more than just a perfect high school GPA to get into college — they also need to be well-rounded and participate in many extracurriculars.
 But, just how important is your GPA, especially to top schools?

 What is GPA?

 GPA, or grade point average, is a calculation of a student’s scores across all of their high school classes.
 This measure serves to show a student’s overall success in their studies and is important when applying to colleges.

 Basically, GPA is the total average of all of a student’s grades throughout their time in high school.
 Higher grades like As will translate to higher GPAs, while lower or failing grades will bring the average GPA down.
 There are two different types of GPA: unweighted and weighted.